AdrianaAlves94/Industrial-Plant-Quality-and-Revenue-Analysis/README.md

 Only 2 of 5 process inputs (pH variability, airflow variability) showed any difference between premium and non-premium hours.
 The intuitive idea that "smoother running = better quality" was not supported by the data.
 Reported as an honest negative result — stability is not a reliable quality indicator in this dataset.

 **5. Time of day is significant but trivial (a tested null in effect).**
 Premium share is highest in the evening (53.7%) and night (51.2%), lowest in the afternoon (47.0%).
 The chi-square test was significant (p = 0.030) but the effect size (Cramér's V = 0.041) is below the threshold for "small."
-Statistically real, operationally negligible — not worth reorganising shifts over.
+Statistically real, operationally negligible, not worth reorganising shifts over.

----

-## Recommendations

-1. **Protect premium runs once achieved.** The strongest finding supports this directly — drops cost a multi-hour run, not just one hour.
-2. **Focus intervention on long recoveries.** Most drops self-correct; the small share that drag on are where the real cost is.
-Worth designing an early-warning signal for.
-3. **Quantify the penalty zone in dollars.** Once production rate is in, the ~18% of hours in the Low tier converts to a concrete revenue-loss figure — the business case for any improvement project.
-4. **Resist acting on the time-of-day pattern.** Real but too small to justify operational changes.

 ---